lxx-holmes/COMP7404D_BERT_GroupProject/README.md

 ## BERT on SQuAD 1.1 Dataset
 ### Description
 We fine-tuned the improved Bert model for a open-domain QA system based on SQUAD V1.1.
 According to evaluation, this model achieve 80% of exact, 87% of f1.
-Training of BERT models is supported via [Train_model_GPU_BERT_SQUAD1.1.ipynb]
 ### Usage Guide
+1. Clone the repository to your local machine.
+2. Install the required packages .
+3. Run the codes in Train_model_GPU_BERT_SQUAD1.1.ipynb.
 ### Acknowledgment
 - [RoBERTa: A Robustly Optimized BERT Pretraining Approach] (https://arxiv.org/abs/1907.11692): A research paper about improved Bert model.